okp4/dataverse-portal/README.md

 ## License

-The OKP4 documentation portal is open source and [3-Clause BSD][bsd-3-clause] licensed.
+The code of this project is licensed under the [3-Clause BSD][bsd-3-clause].

-The contents of the documentation (e.g. the `.md` files in the `/docs` folder) is [Creative Commons Attribution-ShareAlike 4.0 International][cc-by-sa] licensed.
+All other resources, including documentation, graphical assets, etc., are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International][cc-by-sa] license.

 ## You want to get involved? 😍